AntiSpace-Inc/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
+- [ ] My changes generate no new warnings
+- [ ] I have tested my changes [if you don't know how to test you can contact us]
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
-- [ ] I have tested my changes